lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

     </TBODY>
     </table>

-    Your *Cost summary* displays on the right side of the *New virtual server instance* page.
+    Your *Order summary* displays estimated monthly cost on the right side of the *New virtual server instance* page.

 3. Click **Create virtual server instance** when you are ready to provision.
 A series of emails is sent to your administrator: acknowledgment of the virtual server instance order, order approval and processing, and a message that states the instance is created.